How S'mores Could Change Your Child's Life this Summer

 So what’s the secret to making a life-changing s’more?
 Let’s dig into the science.

 Psychologically, our identity is heavily influenced by three things: our experiences, the memories we make, and how we interpret those memories.
 One of my favorite counselors, Peter Kuiper, always says that children are great observers but terrible interpreters.
 When we leave our kids to make sense of their experiences in this world on their own, they often begin to believe lies that last far into adulthood.
 And when we try to work through these lies after years of believing them, they are much more complicated to uproot.
-A main portion of my ministry has been working with men and women to help them find freedom from lies that they began to believe at just 6, 8, 12 years old!
+A main portion of my ministry has been working with men and women to help them find freedom from lies that they began to believe at just 6, 8, and 12 years old!
 Our best hope for protecting our kids from these lies is to address them when they’re just newly-formed observations.

 Here’s where the s’mores come in.